lukaswanner/linkTree/README.md

 ## Features

-**Svelte LinkHub** distinguishes itself with a range of impressive features:
+**Svelte LinkTree** distinguishes itself with a range of impressive features:

 - **Elegant, Custom Styling**: Break free from the constraints of traditional design with fully customizable themes that reflect your unique style.
 - **Lightning-Fast Performance**: Built with Svelte for unparalleled speed, ensuring your visitors enjoy a seamless browsing experience.